 3 Things to Know about Jackrabbit’s Gender Inclusion Initiative

 To better align with our beliefs and passion, Jackrabbit’s product team knew that making the application more customizable was a no brainer for our clients.
-Here are 5 things you need to know about this initiative as an owner of a youth activity center.
+Here are three things you need to know about this initiative as an owner of a youth activity center.

 1. Gender can be hidden globally